Article 4 - Procedures & Hearings

 H. Formal Hearing Procedures Prior to the Hearing

 1. The Formal Panel Hearing (FPH) shall consist of three-five members.
-The FPH is a pool of students, faculty and staff selected by the CSAO or designee and trained to deliberate on cases that involve allegations of violations of University polices.
+The FPH is a pool of students, faculty and staff selected by the CSSO or designee and trained to deliberate on cases that involve allegations of violations of University polices.

 2. Notice of Allegations and Hearing